zopencommunity/meta/web/package_requests_server/README.md

 # Package requests server

-This service stores package requests, guest or GitHub-authenticated votes, and moderated discussion contributions for the zopen community website.
+This service stores GitHub-owned package requests, guest or GitHub-authenticated votes, and public discussion contributions for the zopen community website.
 The VitePress site remains on GitHub Pages and calls this API from the browser.